johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-20-how-we-fixed-my-seo/index.md

 ## Growtika steps up!

 I wrote ["How I ruined my SEO"](../2023-01-15-how-i-ruined-my-seo/index.md) almost as self therapy.
 I was frustrated that my blog's traffic had dropped.
-I knew it didn't really matter; my motivation for writing my blog is mostly creating a long term memory for myself.
+I knew it didn't really matter; my motivation for writing my blog is, in large part, about creating a long term memory for myself.
 But I was still frustrated.
 I write things that I know people find useful, and so it was suboptimal that my posts were no longer being found.

 I should include myself in that.
 When I'm trying to remember how to do something, and I know I once knew how to do it, I'll often Google it.
 So it was frustrating that my own blog was no longer being found by me.
 I was missing me.
 Vanity, I know.